bug400/pyilper/INSTALL.md

 runtime environment.
 Everything is installed as a local user and thus no administrator privileges are needed.

-Note: pyILPER is available for Python 3.7 and Python 3.8 for the Anaconda/Miniconda platform at the moment.
-Future versions of pyILPER will only support
-Python 3.8 if that version becomes default of the Anaconda/Miniconda installer.

 **Note for Windows**: Due to recent changes in the Anaconda installation environment it is strongly encouraged to do a clean reinstall of the Anaconda/Miniconda environment.

-Download the Python 3.x version of [Miniconda](https://docs.conda.io/en/latest/miniconda.html) and follow the [Installation Instructions](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) and install Miniconda first.
+Download the Python 3.8 version of [Miniconda](https://docs.conda.io/en/latest/miniconda.html) and follow the [Installation Instructions](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) and install Miniconda first.

 **Note for Windows**: Do not instruct the installer to change the PATH.
 Use always the Anaconda Prompt which is available from the start menu.

-**Note for Linux and mac OS**: If you install Miniconda the first time then let the installer modify the PATH variable of your environment.
+**Note for Linux and macOS**: If you install Miniconda the first time then let the installer modify the PATH variable of your environment.

-Reopen a new terminal window (Linux, mac OS) or Anaconda Prompt (Windows) and type:
+Reopen a new terminal window (Linux, macOS) or Anaconda Prompt (Windows) and type:

      conda update conda